Model-based Analysis and Specification of Functional Requirements and Tests for Complex Automotive Systems: Model-based Analysis and Specification of Functional Requirements and Tests

 \subsection{Viewpoints and Views}

-Viewpoints can be understood as "filters" to show representations of a system model for sub-sets of the developed ontology (see Fig. \ref{fig:ontology}).
+Viewpoints can be understood as "filters" to show representations of a system mo\-del for sub-sets of the developed ontology (see Fig. \ref{fig:ontology}).
 In addition, each viewpoint is a blueprint to create one or more specific views in a (software) implementation of the model.
-The viewpoints/views are used to structure the system model.
-Each viewpoint can be used in a variety of modeling activities of the specification method (see chapter \ref{sect:method}).
+The viewpoints/views are used to structure the system mo\-del.
+Each viewpoint can be used in a variety of mo\-deling activities of the specification method (see chapter \ref{sect:method}).

 The viewpoints we applied within this article focus on the validation system modeling.
 In addition, viewpoints for modeling the problem space and the product are included.
 The viewpoints are arranged in a framework of seven layers as shown in Fig. \ref{fig:viewpoints}, where the uppermost layer includes viewpoints for problem space modeling, the lowest layer covers viewpoints for product modeling and the remaining layers cover viewpoints for modeling of the validation system.
 Each layer contains one or more viewpoints: \begin{itemize} \item \textbf{System Context and Use Cases (Problem Space)} supports the modeling of use cases and application scenarios from a stakeholder perspective, where each use case is based on a specific stakeholder concern.
 In addition, the alignment of stakeholder requirements to the defined application scenarios and context modeling of the system in development is supported.
 Context systems interacting with the system in development via interfaces on the system boundary are modeled using the context viewpoint.